When you’re at the bottom of a staircase and you want to get to the top, you just start going.

-A feeling that your efforts are being wasted–that showing up to train just to spin your wheels and not get anywhere–is the start of quitting altogether.
+When you start feeling that your efforts are being wasted and that you’re just spinning your wheels, that’s the start of quitting altogether.

 There may be some solid reasons why you aren’t progressing, but sometimes you’ll have made the necessary adjustments and gotten the most out of them.
 Is this another indication of the need to switch your training around again?

 As you move past the beginner stages of training (let’s say after four months or so), progress often has to be measured on a longer time scale.